![]() |

 As with virtually all European trains, there's no check-in.
 Just stroll into the station, find your train and get on, any time before it leaves.
 And yes, Hamburg Hbf is safe at night with plenty of people around.
 The sleeper or couchette car attendant will normally greet you on the platform just outside the car entrance door and check your reservation.
 He'll come round and see you soon after departure to take your ticket or pass.

-Berlin Gesundbrunnen station information.
-Hamburg Hbf station information.
-Stockholm Central station information.
+Berlin Gesundbrunnen station guide.
+Hamburg Hbf station guide.
+Stockholm Central station guide.

 -